azurenoops/terraform-azurerm-overlays-sentinel/README.md

 ### Microsoft Security Incident Alert Rule Example Usage

-The following example will create a Security Incident Alert Rule which uses an alert rule template to trigger an incident if the query returns any results.
+The following example will create a Microsoft Security Incident Alert Rule which uses an alert rule template to trigger an incident if the query returns any results.

 ```hcl